Slippery When Wet Signs 101: Materials, Durability and What to Buy

 Caution Slippery When Wet Icon Portrait Sign

-Perfect for gyms, hospitality venues, and retail outlets where signs need to be placed on walls, glass, or partitions.
+Perfect for gyms, hospitality venues, and retail outlets where signs need to be placed on walls, glass or partitions.

-4. Corflute (Corrugated Plastic)
+Corflute (Corrugated Plastic)

 Best for: Temporary outdoor use, construction sites, events